Populations at Risk

 Under the auspices of combatting religious extremism and terrorism, over recent years the government of China and authorities in the Xinjiang Uighur Autonomous Region (XUAR) have increased repression of members of the ethnic Uighur community and other Turkic Muslims.
-China's approach to combatting "religious extremism," which Chinese authorities assert is the driving force behind violent attacks by some Uighurs over the last decade, has resulted in large-scale arbitrary detention, severe restrictions on religious practice, and pervasive surveillance and control of the Muslim population of Xinjiang.
+China's approach to combatting "religious extremism" has resulted in large-scale arbitrary detention, severe restrictions on religious practice, and pervasive surveillance and control of the Muslim population of Xinjiang.

-The government of China is failing to uphold their responsibility to protect and may be perpetrating crimes against humanity against the Uighurs and other Turkic Muslim minorities in XUAR.
+The government of China is failing to uphold its responsibility to protect and may be perpetrating crimes against humanity against the Uighurs and other Turkic Muslim minorities in XUAR.

-During China's third Universal Periodic Review at the UN Human Rights Council (HRC) on 6 November 2018, several states issued specific recommendations for remedial action, including abolishing the program of arbitrary detention and providing access to relevant UN bodies.
+During China's third Universal Periodic Review at the Human Rights Council (HRC) on 6 November 2018, several states issued specific recommendations for remedial action regarding the human rights situation in Xinjiang, including abolishing the program of arbitrary detention and providing access to relevant UN bodies.